 He gave a whistle and in a moment I was in the hands of six or eight ruffians who I immediately dreaded and soon found to be a press gang.

-In this question, you must make a clear statement in response to the question about the two texts/articles (comparison similarity or differences), then detail the methods/techniques used by the “authors” to convey their viewpoint.
+In this question, you must make a clear statement in response to the question about the two texts/articles ensure you answer the focus eg differences (comparison ‘could’ be similarity or differences), then detail the methods/techniques used by the “authors” to convey their viewpoint.
 Use range connectives (conjunctions).

 Statement+method+explain+link to Q+evidence+effect+meaning or inference